 FEMA provided an ordinance template that is compliant with required minimum state standards of the Disaster Preparedness Act and the Code of Federal Regulations Title 44 regarding floodplain management.
-The initial draft Boundary County ordinance has been reviewed by FEMA Region X's Floodplain Management Specialist and approved.
+The draft Boundary County ordinance has been reviewed by FEMA Region X's Floodplain Management Specialist and approved.
+However, at the time of this report a new Idaho law (House Bill H0425) was passed by the Legislature and is awaiting the governor's signature that will affect this draft ordinance.
+Planning staff is working with Idaho Department of Water Resources to assess the effect of this bill on the Boundary County ordinance.